Kids in the City

 Hiking in the Polish Tatra Mountains: the Strążyska Valley (Dolina Strążyska)

-The Strążyska Valley is the best trail in the Polish Tatras for a trip with children, for seniors or for beginner hikers.
-You can experience there the pure beauty of wild mountain nature.
+In the Valley, you will experience the pure beauty of wild mountain nature.
 It is not very long, it stretches along the swift creek, on the way you will encounter a lot of bridges, boulders, small waterfalls where you can soak your hands – a lot is going on for a little (or bigger) weary tourist.
 It’s not as crowded as other big valleys in the Tatra Mountains.
-You can come across the school trips but – compared to the Chochołowska Valley or the Kościeliska Valley – there are definitely fewer tourists.
-And another advantage of the Strążyska Valley – the trail starts just on the outskirts of Zakopane town so you don’t need to drive far to get to the valley.
+You can come across the school trips, but fewer tourists compared to the Chochołowska Valley or the Kościeliska Valley.
+And another advantage of the Strążyska Valley is that the trail starts on the outskirts of Zakopane town, so you don’t need to drive far to get there.

 Hiking with children in PolandAttractions of the Strążyska Valley:

 • If you still have enough strength in your legs, it is worth taking another short trail from the Strążyska Glade to the Siklawica Waterfall (Wodospad Siklawica).
 A wooden sign/arrow will direct you to the trail.
-The sign says walking time is 15 minutes, however, getting to a waterfall, eg. with a three-year-old, can take 20 minutes or more (one way)
+The sign says walking time is 15 minutes; however, getting to a waterfall, eg, with a three-year-old, can take 20 minutes or more (one way)

-The Strążyska Valley hike time
+The Strążyska Valley hike time:

 • Hike time up: 40 minutes